roman-milk/roman-milk.github.io/victoria-the-slut.md

  "It's time for you to get your pussy fucked!"
 I said and led Vic out back to the patio again.

  "Oh goodie!"
 Vic said following me.
-Report_Story #1